morning9393/ETPO/README.md

 # Entropy-Regularized Token-Level Policy Optimization (ETPO)
 This is the **official implementation** of ETPO (https://arxiv.org/abs/2402.06700), an entropy-augmented RL method tailored for optimizing LLMs at the token level, improving LLMs' sequential decision-making ability.
-This repo currently supports data science code generation tasks, broader tasks will be added soon.
+This repo currently supports data science code generation tasks with sklearn module, broader tasks will be added soon.

 ## To Run: